Jefferson49/RepositoryHierarchy/README.md

 [![webtrees major version](https://img.shields.io/badge/webtrees-v2.1.x-green)](https://webtrees.net/download)

 ##  Repository Hierarchy Overview
 A [weebtrees](https://webtrees.net) custom module to present the structure of a repository and its sources in a hierarchical manner.
 Based on the hierarchical structure, a finding aid document (HTML or PDF export) can be generated.
 The module also provides an EAD XML export, which enables data exchange and linking with an external archive management system.
-The EAD XML export is compatible with apeEAD, which allows data exchange with an archive portal.
+The module also includes additional features to improve the handling of sources, source citations, and media objects.

 The module uses delimiters to cut call numbers (of sources) into sub-strings and extracts call number categories.
 Based on the extracted categories, a hierarchical tree of call number categories with the related sources is constructed and shown.